 “I remember just feeling really up for the adventure.
-It was like, well, ‘We’re here, we’re doing this.’
-I felt very confident in my body’s ability to take on whatever was going to come our way,” said Maureen.
+It was like, well, ‘We’re here, we’re doing this,’” said Maureen.

 She was closely monitored throughout the pregnancy since she was considered high-risk.
 Fortunately, there were no major complications and her delivery at Cleveland Clinic went well.